gaecfov/pulsar-console/README_en.md

 # Introduction

-Pulsar Console is a UI console for Pulsar based on the Pulsar Admin REST API.
+Pulsar Console is a web-based GUI management tool for managing and monitoring Pulsar.

 ## Key Features